jefflunt/email_proxy/README.md

  email_proxy      | jlunt           | UTF8     | en_US.UTF-8 | en_US.UTF-8 |
  email_proxy_test | jlunt           | UTF8     | en_US.UTF-8 | en_US.UTF-8 |
 ```

+#### Required PostgreSQL extensions

+This service makes use of UUID `:id` fields for records.
+This requires the
+`uuid-ossp` and `pgcrytpo` extensions be available in your PostgreSQL.
+This
+service was tested against PostgreSQL 12.x, and should work with newer versions
+as well.